shagunuppal/Recruitment-Application-Shortlisting-System/README.md

 Instructor : Dr. Vikram Goyal </b>

 This repository is a Java based implementation of Applicant shortlisting system in order to find top contenders for recruitment/admission etc. based on criteria(could be academic record, experience etc.).
+It involves various queries - both simple and complex in order to fetch the required information of candidates more efficiently and effectively.

 <b> Skills Used : </b>
 Java, SQL, Scene-Builder for GUI